(A) Each applicant for a driver's license shall file an application in the office of the registrar of motor vehicles or of a deputy registrar.

 (2) Each person under eighteen years of age applying for a driver's license also shall present, on a form prescribed by the registrar, an affidavit signed by an eligible adult attesting that the person has acquired at least fifty hours of actual driving experience, with at least ten of those hours being at night.

-(C) Each applicant for an initial driver's license who is eighteen years of age or older and who failed the road or maneuverability test required under division (A)(2) of section 4507.11 of the Revised Code shall present satisfactory evidence of having successfully completed an abbreviated driver training course for adults, approved by the director of public safety, prior to attempting the test a second or subsequent time.
+(C) Commencing one year after the effective date of the rules adopted pursuant to division (F) of section 4508.02 of the Revised Code that govern the abbreviated driver training course, each applicant for an initial driver's license who is eighteen years of age or older and who failed the road or maneuverability test required under division (A)(2) of section 4507.11 of the Revised Code shall present satisfactory evidence of having successfully completed the abbreviated driver training course for adults, approved by the director of public safety, prior to attempting the test a second or subsequent time.

 (D) If the registrar or deputy registrar determines that the applicant is entitled to the driver's license, it shall be issued.
 If the application shows that the applicant's license has been previously canceled or suspended, the deputy registrar shall forward the application to the registrar, who shall determine whether the license shall be granted.